NIF-au/imagetrove/README.md

 datasets.
 For example a [Nectar VM](http://nectar.org.au/) with an [RDSI](https://www.rdsi.edu.au/) storage allocation mounted as NFS.
 Any distribution of Linux is acceptable as long as there is a [Docker package](https://docs.docker.com/installation/#installation).
-* Each instrument's DICOM server must be able to connect to the ImageTrove instance on port 4242.
+* Each instrument's DICOM server must be able to connect to the DCMTK DICOM server (defaults to port 4242).
-* Alternatively, each file system mount (containing DICOM and other instrument files) must be mountable over the network on the ImageTrove instance.
 * The ImageTrove web server must be able to accept a HTTPS POST request from an AAF system.

 # Installation